mhasan002/InvoiceGenius2/replit.md

 - Used dialogs for add/edit forms and alert dialogs for delete confirmations
 - Responsive design with mobile-friendly modals and layouts

+### Database Integration Implementation (January 28, 2025)
+- Connected Total Insights, List Services, and Company Profile pages to Supabase database
+- Added comprehensive database schema with services, packages, and company profiles tables
+- Implemented complete API routes with authentication and data validation
+- Updated storage interface with full CRUD operations for all entities
+- Migrated from in-memory storage to persistent database storage
+- Enhanced data types with proper decimal handling and JSON fields for complex data

 ## System Architecture

 ### Frontend Architecture